Taho: History

-The dish originates from Hokkien tāu-hū (豆腐), which was introduced to the Philippines via Hokkien immigrants.
+The dish originated from China, and its name taken from the Hokkien pronunciation of 豆腐 (tāu-hū), which was introduced to the Philippines via Hoklo immigrants.

 Processing and preparation

 Most tahô vendors prepare the separate ingredients before dawn.
 The main ingredient, fresh soft/silken tofu, is processed to a consistency that is very similar to a very fine custard.
 The brown sugar is caramelized and mixed with water to create a viscous amber-colored syrup called arnibal.
 Flavors like vanilla are sometimes added to the arnibal.
 Sago pearls, which can be bought at the local market, are boiled to a gummy consistency until they are a translucent white.
 In lieu of making soft tofu from scratch, one can use a soft tofu mix from the store.

 Leftover tahô, if significant amounts are found, is sometimes repurposed into tokwa ("tofu" in Filipino).

 Marketing

 The Mágtatahô (tahô vendor) is a common sight in the Philippine streets.
 A mágtatahô carries two large aluminum buckets that hang from each end of a carrying pole.
 The larger bucket carries the tofu base; the smaller bucket holds the arnibal, sago pearls, and cash box.

 Tahô vendors peddle their product in a distinctive manner, walking at a leisurely pace on the sidewalk or shoulder of the road.
 Most mágtatahô travel a habitual route and schedule, often calling out "Tahô!" in a loud and full rising inflection to attract customers’ attention.
 Although vendors are most likely to ply their routes early in the morning, it is not uncommon for a mágtatahô to work in the late afternoon or evening as well.

 Most mágtatahô carry plastic cups, often in two sizes, and spoons or straws to serve their product.
 Some customers in residential areas tend to use their own cups, and the vendors price their product accordingly (usually at around twenty Philippine pesos, or US$0.42 for a standard-sized mug).
 Using a wide, shallow metal watch glass-shaped scoop, they skim the surface of the bean curd and toss out any excess water, before scooping the bean curd itself into a cup.
 Then, using a long, thin metal ladle with a tiny bowl, they scoop sago or tapioca pearls and arnibal into the cup, loosely mixing it in.